-About ei Pulse by Linewize
+About Linewize Pulse

 Connect students with help

 We know that students will reach out when they feel sad enough and safe enough at the same time - and that time can be fleeting. ei Pulse by Linewize lets the most vulnerable students reach out for help to a specific, trusted educator or school leader, at the time they are ready.